 Inventories are stated at the lower of cost and net realisable value.
-When inventories become old or obsolete, an estimate is made of their net realisable value.
+When inventories become inventions are stated at the owner of cost and in the realisable value.
 For individually significant amounts, this estimation is performed on an individual basis.
 Amounts which are not individually significant, but which are old or obsolete, are assessed collectively and written down according to the inventory type and the degree of ageing or obsolescence, any difference between the amounts actually realised in future periods and the amounts expected are recognised in the consolidated statement of comprehensive income.